don1138/blender-node-wrangler/README.md

 # Blender Node Wrangler

-### A Customized Version of Node Wrangler Add-on
+### A Customized Version of Node Wrangler Add-On

-+ Node positions changed for cleaner layout
+The default node positions were triggered my OCD, so I changed some of the node positions for a cleaner layout.
+Some of my texture libraries used names missing from the add-on, so I added `dif` and `basecolor` to the `base_color` string property.

-+ `basecolor` added to base_color string property
+## Screen Shots

 **Add Texture Setup**